March 2025 United States deportations of Venezuelans

 James Boasberg, chief judge of the United States District Court for the District of Columbia, ruled on March 24 that the government cannot deport anyone under the Alien Enemies Act without notice and a hearing.
 The D.C.
 Court of Appeals upheld the block on the act, and the Trump administration filed an emergency appeal with the Supreme Court of the United States, asking it to vacate Boasberg's order and to immediately allow the administration to resume deportations under the Alien Enemies Act while it considered the request to vacate.
 On April 8, 2025, following the emergency appeal, the Supreme Court ruled per curiam that Boasberg was without jurisdiction to issue his order, thus the order was a nullity.

 The 137 Venezuelans are only some of the people the U.S. has jailed at CECOT.
 The same flights also carried 101 Venezuelans deported under regular immigration law, whose names CBS also published, as well as 23 Salvadorans accused of membership in MS-13, including Kilmar Armando Abrego Garcia, who was deported by mistake.
 At the end of March the administration sent 17 more Venezuelan alleged members of Tren de Aragua and MS-13 to the prison.
 The government declined to comment on whether this was under the Alien Enemies Act in defiance of the court order, or through standard immigration processes.
 Trump supports incarcerating American citizens in El Salvador if the law allows, and has said he would discuss the possibility with the president of El Salvador.
 The 238 Venezuelans and 23 Salvadorans included at least one man who was then claimed by El Salvador to be Nicaraguan.

 On April 19, 2025, the Supreme Court temporarily halted deportations of Venezuelans from a district in northern Texas via an emergency temporary restraining order, and on May 16, it granted an injunction, continuing the temporary pause while court proceedings continued.
 On September 2, a three-judge panel of the Fifth Circuit ruled that the invocation of the Alien Enemies Act was baseless and blocked its use to deport further migrants.
+On January 12, 2026, Secretary of State Marco Rubio said in a court filing that the United States has no way of knowing the whereabouts of the 137 Venezuelans who had been deported under the Alien Enemies Act.